cablehead/levee/docs/ohdotfour.md

     local err = res.body:save("/tmp/response") -- save the response body to a file
 ```

+In addition to all regular protocol conveniences, the HTTP response `.body`
+attribute has an additional method `:proxy(target)`.
+This will proxy the body
+to the given target, transparently preserving chunk `Transfer-Encoding:
+chunked` if needed.

 ### Case insensitive headers

 Finally!
 It's bad this has taken so long.
 HTTP headers are now decoded into a